Fiori-Tracker/fioritracker.github.io/2020/faq.md

 ### 4. What are the prerequisites/minimal requirements for installation?

-Minimal requirement is any SAP system with GAP Gateway (software component SAP_GWFND) on SAP NrtWeaver version at least 7.52 ([see details](inst/min.md))
+Minimal requirement is any SAP system with GAP Gateway (software component SAP_GWFND) on SAP NetWeaver version at least 7.52 ([see details](inst/min.md))